Enemy At The (Billing) Gates

-We launched Send With SES a few months ago.
+We launched Send With SES a few months ago in early 2019.
 Currently Send With SES accepts only USD.
 This means, if you are a customer outside USA, you are charged in your local currency but your bank/card company pays us in USD.
 Send With SES is based in Singapore.
 So Stripe (our payment gateway) which receives this USD amount on our behalf, converts it to SGD and transfers it to our bank account.

 A customer (and friend) from India recently subscribed to our Medium Plan ($150).

 Customer expects to pay USD 150 (INR 10,620) and Send With SES expects to receive USD 150 (SGD 204).

 - 1.Customers Bank adds its fees and charges Customer INR 11,049 (USD 156)